Banani-Rath/azure-devops-server-docs-pr/docs/release-notes/azuredevops2019.md

 > [!div class="mx-imgBorder"]
 ![New nav](_img/azdev_03.png)

+### Changes to Artifacts and Release Management Deployment Pipeline Licensing

+Based on user feedback, we are making two key changes to our licenses with Azure DevOps Server 2019.
+First, customers will no longer need to purchase the Artifact extension to use Artifacts.
+An Artifacts license use will now be included in the Basic License.
+All users that have a Basic License assigned to them will now be able to use Artifacts.
+Second, customers will no longer be required to purchase Release Management Deployment Pipelines.
+Just like Build Pipelines, Release Management Deployment Pipelines are now included with Azure DevOps Server 2019.

 ### Support for Azure SQL Database

 In order to simplify the experience of running Azure DevOps 2019 in Azure, we've enabled support for Azure SQL Database (General Purpose S3 and above).
 This will allow you to leverage extensive [backup features](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups) and [scaling options](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers) to suit your needs while reducing the administrative overhead of running the service.
 Note that your Host VM must be located in the same Azure region as your database in order to keep latency low.